mattiaspetersson/SMC-Summer-School-2023/Track 1 - Algorithmic Spatialisation/readme.md

 Select from the menu:
 Language --> Recompile Class Library.

-- Download and install the ATK Kernels, Matrices and Soundfiles by running the following lines one by one, waiting for each process to complete before running the next:
+- Download and install the ATK Kernels, Matrices and Soundfiles by running the following lines one by one.
+Wait for each process to complete before running the next:
 ```
 Atk.downloadKernels;
 Atk.downloadMatrices;